|

 wrote all those books about parenting must've never had

 any.
-Gees, the things they come up with sometimes!
-And
+Geesh, the things they come up with sometimes!
+And nobody ever told

-Get rid of the dog, you say?
-Uh-huh!
-That'd go over real
+Should have gotten rid of the dog, you

 well.
 We'd just end up with another one anyway--- we

-always do!
+always did!
 Get a cat instead, you say?
 What's the

 difference?
-They need flea-spray, too!
-And besides, none
+They need flea-medication, too!
+And it used to be,

-of us is real fond of cats.
-A couple of years ago, one of the neighbor's cats raided a Robin's nest in the
+real fond of cats after one of the neighbor's cats raided a Robin's nest in the

 yard and killed one of the babies.
 We managed